syncthing/docs/rest/db-need-get.rst

 Takes one mandatory parameter, ``folder``, and returns lists of files which are needed by this device in order for it to become in sync.

-Furthermore takes an optional ``page`` and ``perpage`` arguments for pagination.
+The results can be paginated using the :ref:`common pagination parameters
-Pagination happens, across the union of all needed files, that is - across all 3 sections of the response.
+<rest-pagination>`.
+Pagination happens, across the union of all needed files,
+that is - across all 3 sections of the response.
 For example, given the current need state is as follows:

 1. ``progress`` has 15 items
 2. ``queued`` has 3 items